 The second group of mice received no reinforcement for nine days and were forced to navigate the maze without any reward.
 Then, on the tenth day, a reinforcement was added, and the mice, having already learned the majority of the maze, were able to complete it almost immediately.
 The mice demonstrated latent learning , in which the effects of the learning remain hidden until reinforcement is implemented.

-To train your dog using the techniques of latent learning, attempt to teach them to perform a trick, such as weaving throughout several obstacles without reinforcement.
-While it may take the same amount of time for your dog to perform the trick without reinforcement, the effects of latent learning will soon become apparent.
+To train your dog using the techniques of latent learning, attempt to teach them to perform a trick, such as weaving throughout several obstacles, without reinforcement.
+While it may take the same amount of time for your dog to perform the trick without reinforcement, the effects of latent learning will soon be apparent.

 (Ciccarelli and White, 2006, 197-198)

-You may not be able to teach an old dog new tricks, but you can encourage that old dog to train your new pet through observational learning.
+Some say that you may not be able to teach an old dog new tricks; however, what most dog trainers don't know is that you can encourage that old dog to train your new puppy through observational learning.

 Pioneered by Albert Bandura, who studied the effects of observation on conditioning, observational learning occurs when a behavior is learned by watching a model perform the desired behavior.
 This technique can be applied to dogs as well as people, and is especially useful if you have two or more dogs.